QPR’s proposed building of a training ground at Warren Farm has been halted, it has been confirmed.

 Hanwell Nature secure a further judicial review.

-West London Sport reveal the project has been halted and that a new potential site has been identified.
+West London Sport reveal the project has been halted.
 QPR and Ealing Council later confirm the news.
-Rangers refuse to comment on where the new site is.